 ~ Place half the red-sauced pasta in the bottom of the dough-lined bowl, and press down gently but firmly with the flat of your hands.

-~ Arrange half of the cooked meatballs and half of the sausage on top of the pasta, press down again, then sprinkle on 1 cup of the Daiya and 1/2 cup of the vegan parmesan.
+~ Arrange half of the cooked meatballs and half of the sausage on top of the pasta, press down again, then sprinkle on 1 cup of the mozzarella and 1/2 cup of the vegan parmesan.

 ~ Finish with the remaining red-sauced pasta, then press down on the whole mess with your dainty little hands one last time.